-Deploy your app to upload and run them on App Engine.
+Deploy your app to upload and run it on App Engine.
 When you deploy your apps, you create versions of those apps and their corresponding services in App Engine.
 You can deploy entire apps, including all the source code and configuration files, or you can deploy and update individual versions or configuration files.

 To programmatically deploy your apps, use the Admin API.